Everything You Need to Know About The Wales Coast Path

 Although it’s the most built-up section of the Wales Coast Path, the South Wales Coast isn’t lacking in great scenery.
 The Glamorgan Heritage Coast is some of the most geographically interesting in Wales.

 As the path heads into the Severn Estuary, nature reserves and wetlands dominate the landscape – and of course the mighty Severn Bridges.

 The cliffs at Dunraven Bay are pretty fascinating – and often featured on our Instagram feed thanks to the amazing contrasts the rocks offer.
 It’s well worth a trip – and walks along the cliffs in both directions bring some lovely views.

 Get to know Cardiff from the coast.
 The six mile circular route takes you into the historic docks, along the Cardiff Bay Barrage, with the village Penarth offering a great pit-stop on the way past.

 Wales Coast Path FAQs

 There are plenty of great campsites on the route – check out this site for a breakdown of accommodation on the Wales Coast Path, including bunkhouses, hostels, B&Bs and hotels.
 You can also check out our guides to Wales’ best campsites and Airbnbs.

 That depends on how far you plan to walk!

-On longer walks it’s always a good idea to take some supplies, warm clothing and a mobile phone in case you run into any difficulty.
-High winds can be challenge on the cliff top sections of the walk.
+On longer walks, it’s always a good idea to take some supplies, warm clothing and a mobile phone in case you run into any difficulty.
+High winds can be challenging on the clifftop sections of the walk.